 Throughout the year, LVPAC funds a number of cultural arts programs, free family events, workshops and master classes, in-school performances, the East Bay Jazz High School All-Stars program, as well as helps subsidize $17 student tickets for all LVPAC Presents performances.
 Portions of these activities are underwritten through generous contributions and matching gifts to our education fund.

-LVPAC brings holiday arts and crafts into Junction School in December.
-Guided by volunteer arts leaders, students in 4th and 5th grade will have the opportunity to put their imagination to work creating an ornament to take home for the holidays.
-Last year students sewed together felt pieces and decorated their own colorful winter owls, and this year a new ornament is planned.
+LVPAC brought holiday arts and crafts into Junction School in December.
+Guided by volunteer arts leaders, students in 4th and 5th grade had the opportunity to put their imagination to work creating an ornament to take home for the holidays.
+This year students used pine cones and paint to create their own colorful winter owls.

-LVPAC brought together Livermore-Amador Symphony and guests, Valley Dance Theatre, for the third annual free family concert.
-The concert featured seasonal holiday favorites and selections offered by Valley Dance Theatre from their production of “The Nutcracker.”
-Afterwards an instrument petting zoo offered a priceless opportunity to interact with the musicians and their instruments before attendees could depart for the Downtown Livermore Holiday Parade.
+LVPAC brought together Livermore-Amador Symphony and guest, Valley Dance Theatre, for the 3rd annual free family concert.
+Featured were holiday favorites and selections offered by Valley Dance Theatre from their production of “The Nutcracker.”
+An instrument petting zoo offered a priceless opportunity to interact with the musicians and their instruments before attendees departed for the Downtown Livermore Holiday Parade.

 Livermore Valley Performing teamed with Livermore Valley Unified School District to offer STEAM Fest for students in grades K-10 with a variety of workshops covering topics from robotics to the science of drawing.
 Held this year at Marylin Avenue Elementary School, the six hands-on sessions included topics such as “Defeat the Zombie with Java” and “Star Wars: The Program Awakens,” the science of drawing, circuit art, NAO Robots, and Python.